Autism vs ADHD vs Speech Delay: Key Differences, Overlaps & Early Warning Signs

 2. Response to Name

-- Speech Delay: The child usually responds to name but may not speak back.
+• Speech delay: The child usually responds to name but may not speak back.

-3. Functional vs Repetitive Play
+3. Play Style

-- Speech Delay: The child uses imagination in play, such as feeding a doll or driving a toy car.
+• Speech delay: The child uses imagination in play, such as feeding a doll or driving a toy car.

 4. Regression